-Whether you sleep hot, enjoy the soothing noise of a hum, or need more air circulation, bedroom fans can be useful in a variety of ways.
+Whether you sleep hot, enjoy the sound of a hum, or need more air circulation, bedroom fans can be useful in a variety of ways.
 Fortunately, whatever you need may be, we’ll break down the abundance of options that could enable you to find just the right product to help you snooze comfortably through the night.

 Before you give up and head to the local thrift store for a quick fix, we’ve put together our list of top rated bed fans that are built to give you the cooling power you need, without keeping you up with a loud racket every night.